freckles-io/seafile/Readme.rst

 To find out how to install *freckles* or use `inaugurate <https://github.com/makkus/inaugurate>`_ to transparently install both *freckles* and *Seafile* in one go, check out: `freckles bootstrap / install <https://docs.freckles.io/en/latest/bootstrap.html>`_

+Supported
+*********

+Currently only tested on Debian Stretch, might well work on other Debian-based distributions.
+Supporting others would be easy as well, but I don't have the time.
+Pull requests welcome.

 Issues / Todos
 **************